Ly0n/awesome-robotic-tooling/README.md

 * [ReAgent](https://github.com/facebookresearch/ReAgent) - is an open source end-to-end platform for applied reinforcement learning (RL) developed and used at Facebook.
 * [Awesome-Mobile-Machine-Learning](https://github.com/fritzlabs/Awesome-Mobile-Machine-Learning) - A curated list of awesome mobile machine learning resources for iOS, Android, and edge devices.
 * [cnn-explainer](https://github.com/poloclub/cnn-explainer) - Learning Convolutional Neural Networks with Interactive Visualization.
+* [modelzoo](https://github.com/autowarefoundation/modelzoo) - A collection of machine-learned models for use in autonomous driving applications.

 ### Parallel Processing